 Timing of the Filing

-Prior to 1998, at least one Bankruptcy Court in Birmingham had ruled that if a Debtors Court case was filed within 10 days after repossession, then the creditor had to return the vehicle.
+Prior to 1998, at least one Bankruptcy Judge in Birmingham ruled that if a Debtors Court case was filed within 10 days after repossession, then the creditor had to return the vehicle.
 That changed in 1998 when the United States Court of Appeals for the Eleventh Circuit in the case of In re Lewis held that a case must be filed before the repossession in order for an individual to keep his or her vehicle.
 So now it is critical that you file your Debtors Court case before the repossession.

 You should contact my office once you miss a payment on your vehicle.
 Most financing agreements provide that a payment that is even one day late constitutes a default in the contract which triggers the creditor’s right to repossess your vehicle.
 Creditors do not always repossess vehicles after only one missed payment because that is not good for business.
 However, you have to be aware of that possibility once you miss a payment.

 Like most states, Alabama allows for what is called self help repossession.
 Self help repossession means that a creditor can repossess your vehicle without a court action (e.g., lawsuit).
 This usually involves a repo man coming to your home in the middle of the night and driving off in your vehicle (since the creditor has an extra set of keys).
 Alternatively, the repo man may come to your workplace and repossess your vehicle.